Define Surety Bond

-To define surety, we need to understand what a surety is, what a surety company is, and what principals and obligees are.
+In order to do so, we need to understand what a surety is, what a surety company is, and what principals and obligees are.
 All these terms are closely associated with sureties, which act as a kind of guarantee of performance for professionals who have certain skills within their fields.
-If you were to look up the word ‘surety‘ in the dictionary, you’d find that it means the state of being sure or certain about something, and that’s exactly what is sought with surety bonds – to be certain about work performance from contractors whom you have hired to do work for you.
+If you were to look up the word ‘surety’ in the dictionary, you’d find that it means the state of being sure or certain about something, and that’s exactly what is sought with bonds – to be certain about work performance from contractors whom you have hired to do work for you.

 The Role of the ‘Surety’ in the Bonding Process

-As part of the ‘define surety‘ process, we can consider the surety in a bonding arrangement to be an insurance company or financing company which agrees to sell a surety to a principal, for an amount of money which is generally equal to some percentage of the face value of the bond.
+As part of the ‘define surety bond process’, we can consider the surety in a bonding arrangement to be an insurance company or financing company which agrees to sell a surety to a principal, for an amount of money which is generally equal to some percentage of the face value of the bond.
 In many cases, the surety also sells other financial products like insurance policies, since these two products are closely related, and since the financial mechanisms are similar.

 How Sureties Work

 Sureties work in much the same way that an insurance policy does.
 With an insurance policy, an individual is guaranteed to receive a specified amount of money when a certain triggering event occurs, generally the death of the policy owner.
 In this case, the insurance acts as a guarantee of compensation for the untimely departure of that individual for whom the policy is issued.